-This project was implemented by Cluj Cultural Centre in Cluj-Napoca, Romania in partnership with the World Health Organisation and University College London.
+This project was implemented by Cluj Cultural Centre in Cluj-Napoca, Romania, under the supervision of the World Health Organization - Regional Office in Europe, and it was co-financed by the Nordic Council Fund.
+Implementing partners include University College London and Central Denmark Region.